JoKeyser/Plain-Matlab-NI-DAQmx-examples/README.md

 Nathan Tomlin based his code on Jens Roesner's code and licensed it under the BSD-2-Clause license.

-Some documentation files are licensed under CC0-1.0.
+The documentation files are licensed under CC0-1.0.

 To clarify the licensing of each file, this repository is [REUSE compliant](https://reuse.software/).
 For the legal texts, see folder [LICENSES](LICENSES).